MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/migrate-cluster-new-hardware.md

 ---
-title: Migrate a cluster to Azure Stack HCI
+title: Migrate a cluster to Azure Stack HCI using new hardware
-description: Learn how to migrate a cluster to Azure Stack HCI
+description: Learn how to Migrate a cluster to Azure Stack HCI using new hardware
 author: v-dasis
 ms.topic: how-to
-ms.date: 11/20/2020
+ms.date: 12/01/2020
 ms.author: v-dasis
 ms.reviewer: JasonGerend
 ---

-# Migrate a cluster to Azure Stack HCI
+# Migrate a cluster to Azure Stack HCI using new hardware

 > Applies to Azure Stack HCI, version 20H2